PunarvasuS/PopcornCritics/docs/index.md

 # PopcornCritics (Group 3)

 ### Have you ever watched a movie but regretted wasting your time after finishing it?
-Well Popcorn Critics is the perfect place for you.
+Well Popcorn Critics is the perfect place for you!

 ## Purpose Of Project